Where to Find Free Classes for Kids at NYC Stores and Public Spaces

 We'll just say it: Raising a kid is expensive.
 Weekend classes, summer camp, after-school care, and dance and music lessons can add up.
-A 2018 study by Sun Trust Bank found that a majority of parents spend at least $1,000 a year per child on extracurricular activities.
-And let’s face it New Yorkers, we’re most likely paying much more than that.
+And let’s face it, as New Yorkers, we’re most likely paying much more than the average parent.

 Check out our Free in NYC Guide for more budget-friendly family fun.

 Apple Stores — Various Locations

 Sure, we’re all trying to get our kids away from screentime.
 But sometimes a little screen can be educational, especially at a time when even preschoolers are learning to code.
 At the Apple Store, kids can code with Star Wars droids, create music, and program robots.

 Every morning, a special kid is invited to help open the store.
 But that’s just the beginning.
 Inside, classes have included trivia events, animation and drawing demonstrations, and magical story times.